linode/docs/docs/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 |-------|-------|
 | `clusterId` | ID of the LKE cluster to lookup. |

-To view your LKE cluster, send a `GET` request to the the `/lke/clusters/{clusterId}` endpoint.
+To view your LKE cluster, send a `GET` request to the `/lke/clusters/{clusterId}` endpoint.
 In this example, ensure you replace `12345` with your cluster's ID:

     curl -H "Authorization: Bearer $TOKEN" \
             https://api.linode.com/v4/lke/clusters/12345